ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 ### Kacper Sokołowski: You use Content Security Policy, don't you?

 Kacper is a front-end developer for Codewise.
-He's a speaker and community organiser for KrakowJS.
+He's also a speaker and community organiser for KrakowJS.
 You can find Kacper on Twitter using the handle [@kaapa_s](https://twitter.com/kaapa_s)

 The presentation can be found [here](http://slides.com/kaapa/deck/)

 <blockquote class="clear"><p>
-Everyone know that security is important right?
+Everyone knows that security is important right?
 The biggest companies like Facebook and Google spend tons of money on bug bounty programs to ensure that their products are secure.
 But is there a way that we can make our website prone to some of the most popular attacks?
 There is one security mechanism which can help, but yet not everyone knows and uses it.